Proof of Play

 What a verified broadcast looks like

-Every ad that airs is matched against the booked schedule.
-Every song that plays is matched against a catalog.
-Every match is timestamped, stored, and made available to the parties who have a stake in that broadcast — the advertiser who paid for it, the rights holder who is owed for it, the station that aired it.
+Every broadcast on the network is recorded at the point it airs.
+Every ad is matched to the booked schedule.
+Every song is matched to the registry.
+Every match is timestamped, stored, and made available to the parties with a stake in that broadcast — the advertiser who paid for it, the rights holder owed for it, the station that aired it.

 - Distributed — the station, the advertiser, and the rights holder each hold a copy of the same truth.

 Most platforms open with a vision statement.
-GlueArrow opens with a method.
+GlueArrow opens with a standard.
 The platform exists because media is too important to leave unverified.
-If the method is sound, the vision follows.
+If the standard holds, the vision follows.

-Everything else published under this masthead — company updates, product announcements, policy changes, community stories — is grounded in the same standard: if we cannot prove it, we do not publish it.
+Everything else published under this masthead — company updates, product announcements, policy changes, community stories — is grounded in the same line: if we cannot prove it, we do not publish it.

 “If we cannot prove it, we do not publish it.”